Large Language Models for Relevance Judgment in Product Search: Introduction

 We show that the balance between number of queries per item and items per query in the relevance labelled training dataset change the extent to which the item textual data is included in training, and hence both the number of queries available for each item included and more scrutinized item per query parallel, are correlated with the training performance.
 With fewer queries per item included in the dataset, adding item textual information is less helpful.
 On the other hand, when each item is paired with multiple queries in the training dataset, the performance improves.
 The query segment of the QIP input data is often much shorter than the item textual attributes and enriching and augmenting the query part of input to the model is expected to improve the performance.

-We also demonstrate the regions of LoRA rank and $\alpha$, as well as LoRA dropouts, where Llama2 and Mistral 7B perform best, showing that, unlike conventional wisdom, with the size of the training dataset and LLMs in question, $\alpha$s in the range of 1 to 2 times LoRA rank perform better than alternatives.
+We also demonstrate the regions of LoRA rank and $\alpha$, as well as LoRA dropouts, where two 7B LLMs perform best, showing that, unlike conventional wisdom, with the size of the training dataset and LLMs in question, $\alpha$s in the range of 1 to 2 times LoRA rank perform better than alternatives.
 LoRA finetuning, in turn, results in higher f1 scores than full model finetuning in our trainings.

 In our finetuning experiments we have leveraged an array of decoder-only larger language models, which are increasingly used for classification and generative purposes in lieu of encoder-decoder models such as the FLAN-T5 class \cite{flan22} used in \cite{kang23llm}.